sakhaline/library-service/README.md

 * Description: Admins Only - Refund money to a user in case of unexpected issues.
 Accessible to users with is_staff = True.

-### You can test how payment session works using this test card credentials 💳:
+### You can test how the payment session works using these test card credentials 💳:
 * Email: `doe@gmail.com`
 * Cardholder name: `Joe Doe`
-* Card number: `4242 4242 4242 4242`
+* Card Number: `4242 4242 4242 4242`
 * Date MM/YY: `11/30` (random feature date)
 * CVC: `123`